HCBrooks-lab/kaggle-data-bowl-2026/README.md

 My participation goal is to practice advanced data analysis techniques, apply machine learning methods to a real-world dataset, and expand my professional portfolio.

 ## Motivation
-While a strong leaderboard score would be a plus, the main reason for entering this competiton is professional growth.
+While a strong leaderboard score would be a plus, the main reason for entering this competition is professional growth.

 - Maintain momentum in applying/sharpening analysis skills.
 - Practice structured problem-soling under real-world constraints.